Top 10 Serverless Computing experts to follow

 Top 10 Quantum Computing experts to follow

 John Preskill: A theoretical physicist at Caltech, Preskill has introduced and clarified numerous concepts in quantum information science.
-He’s best known coining the term “quantum supremacy.”
+He’s best known for coining the term “quantum supremacy.”

 Charlie Bennett: At IBM, Bennett has been foundational in quantum information theory.
-He’s among the pioneers of quantum and quantum teleportation.
+He’s among the pioneers of quantum cryptography and quantum teleportation.

-Jay Gambetta: An integral figure at IBM’s quantum computing program, Gambetta is at the forefront of building robust quantum systems, on quantum error correction and noise characterization.
+Jay Gambetta: An integral figure at IBM’s quantum computing program, Gambetta is at the forefront of building robust quantum systems, working on quantum error correction and noise characterization.

-Scott Aaronson: Currently at the University of Texas at Austin, Aaronson’s insights, particularly on complexity theory and quantum computing limits, are widely respected.
+Scott Aaronson: Currently at the University of Texas at Austin, Aaronson’s insights, particularly on computational complexity theory and quantum computing limits, are widely respected.
 His blog, “Shtetl-Optimized,” is a must-read for enthusiasts.

 Dorit Aharonov: At the Hebrew University of Jerusalem, Aharonov’s work on quantum fault tolerance and topological quantum computation stands out, making significant strides in quantum computation and information theories.